Solarize Seattle is a concept borrowed from Portland.

 You can participate on several levels.
-For those with little time on your hands, just register and attend a free workshop or webinar to learn more about the program and how solar works in Seattle.
-After that you qualify for a free site assessment.
-The assessment will often start over the phone using aerial photography, and could end with a company representative coming to your house to take precise measurements.
-After that you’ll receive a proposal based on the pricing negotiated by the selection committee before the program kicked off.
+For those with little time on their hands, just register and attend a free workshop or webinar to learn more about the program and how solar works in Seattle.
+After that, you qualify for a free site assessment.
+The assessment will often start over the phone using aerial photography and could end with a company representative coming to your house to take precise measurements.
+After that, you’ll receive a proposal based on the pricing negotiated by the selection committee before the program kicked off.
 Then it’s up to you whether or not to go solar.

 Another way to participate is to become a volunteer.
 We always need people to help at events, put on events, and just get the word out.
 So again: